Marvel's Netflix television series: Cancellations and removal from Netflix

+Integration with Marvel Studios

 In January 2021, Feige said "never say never" to potentially reviving the series, but Marvel Studios was focused on their new Disney+ series announced at that time.
 He also said "everything is on the board" in terms of the characters reappearing in Marvel Studios properties, and felt there were "some great characters and actors" from the Netflix series.
 In December 2021, Feige revealed that any upcoming Marvel Studios projects featuring Daredevil would have Cox reprise his role as the character, with the actor first appearing in the film Spider-Man: No Way Home (2021).
 Henwick said Cox had known about the potential to reprise his role for Marvel Studios years prior.
 Additionally, D'Onofrio first reprised his role as Kingpin in the Disney+ series Hawkeye (2021).